 MSc Degree Programme:

-Our Signal Processing and Communciations MSc programme was established in September 2004 and, since then, over 350 students from 27 different countries have graduated from the programme.
+Our Signal Processing and Communciations MSc programme was established in September 2004 and, since then, over 450 students from around 30 different countries have graduated from the programme.
 The School is one of the most industrially engaged in the University, with graduates providing a strong economic impact when they enter the workplace.

-This course is one of several in Europe which has a curriculum that covers both signal processing and communications.
+This course is one of several in Europe which has a curriculum that covers both signal processing and communications, with a strong emphasis on machine learning techniques.
 The key strength of our course is that we place an emphasis on fundamental concepts and how they relate to recent advances in both disciplines.
 We also use real-world system examples to demonstrate their practical application.
+The MSc project provides an exciting opportunity to work on state-of-the-art research topics.

 Academic staff who teach on the MSc Signal Processing and Communications programme are at the leading edge of some of the most exciting advances in Signal Processing, Communications, and Machine learning research.
 As part of the Electronics and Electrical Engineering discipline at Edinburgh, we have been awarded very high ratings for both teaching and research.